Seaweed fertiliser: Soil microbial response to seaweed fertilizer treatment

 Shifts in bacterial and fungal communities, in response to seaweed fertilizer treatment, have only recently been studied.
 Soil Microbial community composition and functionality is largely driven by underlying soil health and abiotic properties.

-Many DNA sequencing and omics-based approaches, combined with greenhouse experiments, have been utilized to characterize microbial responses to seaweed fertilizer treatment on a wide variety of crops.
+Many DNA sequencing and omics-based approaches, combined with greenhouse experiments, have been used to characterize microbial responses to seaweed fertilizer treatment on a wide variety of crops.
 Deep 16S ribosomal RNA (rRNA) amplicon sequencing of the bacteria found in the soils of tomato plots, treated with a Sargassum horneri fermented seaweed fertilizer, showed a large shift in alpha diversity and beta diversity indices between untreated soils and soils after 60 days.
 This shift in community composition was correlated with a 1.48-1.83 times increase in tomato yield in treated soils.
 Though dominant bacterial phyla remained similar between treatment groups, changes in the abundance of the class, Bacilli and family, Micrococcaceae were noted.
 Enzyme assays also displayed an increase in protease, polyphenol oxidase, dehydrogenase, invertase, and urease activity, which was thought to be induced by microbial community alterations.
 Each of the microbial and enzymatic results listed above were noted to improve the nutrient turnover and quality in soils treated with fertilizer.

-To investigate interactions between plant growth-promoting rhizobacteria (PGPR) and seaweed-derived extract, Ngoroyemoto et al. treated Amaranthus hybridus with both Kelpak® and PGPR and measured impacts on plant growth.
+To investigate interactions between plant growth-promoting rhizobacteria (PGPR) and seaweed-derived extract, Ngoroyemoto et al. treated Amaranthus hybridus with both Kelpak and PGPR and measured impacts on plant growth.
 It was found that the treatment of plants with Kelpak® and the bacteria, Pseudomonas fluorescens and Bacillus licheniformis, decreased plant stress responses and increased production.
 The most recently mentioned study provides implications for crop benefits when the application of seaweed fertilizer to soils favors the growth of PGPR.

 Wang et al. found that apple seedlings treated with seaweed fertilizer differed markedly in fungal diversity and species richness, when compared to no-treatment control groups.
 These findings were complemented by increases in soil quality and enzyme activities in treated soil groups, which supports the hypothesis that the fertilizer promoted the growth of plant-beneficial fungal species.
 With the use of 16S rRNA and fungal internal transcribed spacer (ITS) sequencing, Renaut et al. examined the effect of Ascophyllum nodosum extract treatment on the rhizospheres of pepper and tomato plants in greenhouses.
 This group found that bacterial and fungal species composition and community structures differed based on treatment.
 A rise of the abundance of certain amplicon sequence variants (ASVs) were also directly correlated with increases in plant health and growth.
 These ASVs included fungi in the family, Microascaceae, the genus, Mortierella spp., and several other uncultured ASVs.
 A large diversity of bacterial ASVs were identified to be positively correlated with growth in this same study, including Rhizobium, Sphingomonas, Sphingobium, and Bradyrhizobium.